Skip to content

 Day 18: Mt.
 Cook National Park - Christchurch

 Depart for Christchurch this morning and pay a visit to Willowbank Wildlife Reserve.
 A leader in the conservation of New Zealand species, Willowbank offers the chance to view New Zealand 's “Big 5” up close and personal.
 Learn about the local Indigenous culture of the Maori, with a paddle on the Avon River in a traditional canoe or waka.
-Later, join a local Kiwi family for a home-hosted dinner.
+Later, join some locals for a home-hosted dinner.

 (Meals: Breakfast, Dinner)